 Technology in Health Promotion: Fostering health promotion through the use of technology in diverse settings.

-The ISU Dietetics Internship (ISU DI) program is an accelerated program that prepares entry level dietitians to function in a variety of settings including community, public health, wellness, private practice, management and health care.
+The ISU Dietetic Internship program is an accelerated program that prepares entry level dietitians to function in a variety of settings including community, public health, wellness, private practice, management and health care.
 The supervised practice learning activities focus on preparing entry level practitioners to apply technology and the Nutrition Care Process in health promotion activities.

 Interns are exposed to a variety of avenues to facilitate health promotion including individual nutrition education and counseling, private practice, corporate wellness, school nutrition programs, public policy development, community needs assessment, as well as others.